 - print tuition fees, student summary and T2202A,

 - view and update their personal information (email and mailing address),

 - view final marks for all courses completed at RMC.

 - access library information, services and learning resources online.

-For more information on the available services, refer to the information appearing on My Services home page at the above address.
-Information concerning My Services account is sent via email to DL students upon their enrolment.
+For more information on the available services, refer to the information appearing on My Services home page.
+Information concerning My Services account is sent via email to DL students upon enrolment.
 If you have not received or have forgotten your My Services account information, please contact email@example.com.

 3 Student Contact Information

-It is very important that DCS have accurate information on a student’s mailing address, telephone number, email, etc. Throughout the duration of a course, DCS may need to contact students regarding course related issues.
+It is very important that RMC have accurate information on a student’s mailing address, telephone number, email, etc. Throughout the duration of a course, RMC may need to contact students regarding course related issues.
 It is the responsibility of the student to update and maintain their personal information for contact purposes.